 When you sign up for an electric contract as a residential customer, your contract typically starts on your next billing cycle.
 So, if your meter is read on the 10th of each month, then your contract will typically begin on the 10th of the following month.
 Most utilities have an enrollment period of a few business days, so if you sign up on the 9th, you might not enroll until the following month.

 When your contract begins, it typically has a term length.
 Most residential electric contracts are 6, 12, 18, 24, or 36 months long.
-Determining your contract end date is quite simple.
+Longer contracts can lead to significant savings by locking in lower rates amidst rising electricity prices.
+Determining your contract end date is quite simple and can help you save money.
 Follow the steps below:

 - Decide what month your contract begins (e.g. March 2022)